 Poli and Vada are the most common snacks available in the streets of Tamil Nadu, a southern tip state of India.
-While passing by the streets of Chennai, we can see hoarding of 'Boli Stall' everywhere.
+While passing by the streets of Chennai, we can see the hoarding of 'Boli Stall' everywhere.

-I think the love towards Boli, starts from my FIL, He goes for shopping in the evening and brings a bag of goodies from the boli stall, with a special pack for my son.
+I think the love towards Boli, starts with my FIL, He goes shopping in the evening and brings a bag of goodies from the boli stall, with a special pack for my son.
 It is not a pack of just bolies, it is a bundle of love and affection.

 What is Paruppu Poli /Boli?